Life Sciences and Public Health

 Phone: (312) 503-1140

 This dual degree program enables doctoral students in the life sciences who desire to apply research skills to public health questions to acquire public health credentials concurrently with their PhD degree.
-Applicants wishing to apply to the combined PhD/MPH degree program will do so at the same time they apply for admission to the IGP.
-Applicants should notify the IGP office of their intent by including a cover letter with their support materials.
-The PhD/MPH program will also accept applications from first year IGP students who did not seek admission to the combined degree program before matriculation.
+Applicants wishing to apply to the combined PhD/MPH degree program will do so at the same time they apply for admission to the DGP.
+Applicants should notify the DGP office of their intent by including a cover letter with their support materials.
+The PhD/MPH program will also accept applications from first year DGP students who did not seek admission to the combined degree program before matriculation.

 Students in the combined degree program cannot graduate with the MPH degree prior to completing the requirements for the PhD.

-The program is administered by a joint committee composed of the following members: DGP Director, DGP Associate Director, DGP Program Committee Chair, MPH Director, MPH Associate Director, MPH faculty representative.
+The program is administered by a joint committee from the DGP and MPH programs.